scottlamb/moonfire-nvr/ref/api.md

     together are as described.
 Adjacent recordings from the same RTSP session may be coalesced in this fashion to reduce the amount of redundant data transferred.
+*   `runStartId`.
+The id of the first recording in this run.
 *   `firstUncommitted` (optional).
 If this range is not fully committed to the database, the first id that is uncommitted.
 This is significant because it's possible that after a crash and restart, this id will refer to a